kdabug/angular-pipes/README.md

 This project is done following the angular course on free code camp (https://www.youtube.com/watch?v=2OHbjep_WjQ), starting with video 27 "Pipes".
+This project includes the "Directives" portion of the same tutorial.

 To generate a pipe, run `ng generate pipe`